BenFradet/benfradet.github.io/_posts/2015-12-16-Exploring-spark.ml-with-the-Titanic-Kaggle-competition.md

 #### Assembling our features into one column

-Now that our indexing is done, we just need to assemble all our feature columns into one single feature column containing a vector regrouping all our features.
+Now that our indexing is done, we just need to assemble all our feature columns into one single column containing a vector regrouping all our features.
 To do that, we'll use the built-in [VectorAssembler](http://spark.apache.org/docs/latest/ml-features.html#vectorassembler)
 transformer: